An embedding theorem for tangent categories: Introduction

 Any model $\E$ of synthetic differential geometry gives rise to a tangent category, whose underlying category comprises the \emph{microlinear} objects~\cite[Chapter~V]{Moerdijk1991Models} of $\E$ (among which are found the embeddings $\iota(M)$ of manifolds) and whose ``tangent bundle'' functor is $(\thg)^D$; see~\cite[Section~5]{Cockett2013Differential}.
-This raises the question of whether any tangent category can be embedded into the microlinear objects of a model of synthetic differential geometry; and while this is probably too much to ask, it has been suggested by a number of people that any tangent category should at least be embeddable in a \emph{representable} tangent category---one whose ``tangent bundle'' functor is of the form $(\thg)^D$.
+This raises the question of whether any tangent category can be embedded into the microlinear objects of a well-adapted model of synthetic differential geometry; and while this is probably too much to ask, it has been conjectured that any tangent category should at least be embeddable in a \emph{representable} tangent category---one whose ``tangent bundle'' functor is of the form $(\thg)^D$.
 The goal of this article is to prove this conjecture.

 Our approach uses ideas of enriched category theory~\cite{Kelly1982Basic}.
-By exploiting Leung's coherence result for tangent categories~\cite{Leung2016The-free}, we are able to describe a cartesian closed category $\E$ such that tangent categories are the same thing as $\E$-enriched categories admitting certain \emph{powers}~\cite[Section~3.7]{Kelly1982Basic}---a kind of enriched-categorical limit.
+By exploiting Leung's coherence result~\cite{Leung2016The-free} for tangent categories, we are able to describe a cartesian closed category $\E$ such that tangent categories are the same thing as $\E$-enriched categories admitting certain \emph{powers}~\cite[Section~3.7]{Kelly1982Basic}---a kind of enriched-categorical limit.
 Standard enriched category theory then shows that, for any small $\E$-category $\C$, the $\E$-category of presheaves $[\C^\mathrm{op}, \E]$ is complete, cocomplete and cartesian closed as a $\E$-category.
 Completeness means that, in particular, $[\C^\mathrm{op}, \E]$ bears the powers necessary for tangent structure; but cocompleteness and cartesian closure allow these powers to be computed as internal homs $(\thg)^D$, so that any presheaf $\E$-category bears \emph{representable} tangent structure.
 It follows that, for any (small) tangent category $\C$, the $\E$-categorical Yoneda embedding $\C \rightarrow [\C^\mathrm{op}, \E]$ is a full embedding of $\C$ into a representable tangent category.

 Beyond allowing an outstanding conjecture to be settled, we believe that the enriched-categorical approach to tangent structure has independent value, which will be explored further in future work.
 In one direction, the category $\E$ over which our enrichment exists admits an abstract version of the \emph{Campbell--Baker--Hausdorff} construction by which a Lie algebra can be formally integrated to a formal group law (i.e., encoding the purely algebraic part of Lie's theorems).
 Via enrichment, this construction can be transported to any suitable $\E$-enriched category, so allowing a version of Lie theory to be associated uniformly with any category with differential structure.
 Another direction we intend to explore in future research involves modifying the category $\E$ to capture generalised forms of differential structure.
 One possibility involves \emph{non-linear} or \emph{arithmetic} differential geometry in the sense of~\cite{Buium1997Arithmetic}, which should involve enrichments over a suitable category of \emph{$k$-$k$-birings} in the sense of~\cite{Tall1970Representable,Borger2005Plethystic}.
 Another possibility would be to explore ``two-dimensional Lie theory'' by replacing the cartesian closed category $\E$ with a suitable cartesian closed bicategory of $k$-linear categories, and considering generalised enrichments over this in the sense of~\cite{Garner2013Enriched}.